 That’s why many survivors, people who lost loved ones and many politicians are furious that – at least for now – the Sackler family gets to live freely and lavishly.

 “I am outraged that this settlement does not result in a single day of jail time for the Sackler family or company leaders.
 The Sacklers knowingly created and expanded the opioid epidemic for personal profit, then siphoned off billions of dollars into offshore bank accounts to ensure that they would still walk away as billionaires when their criminal enterprise finally came crumbling down,” Ryan said.
-“They should be prosecuted to the fullest extent of the law.”

 The Trump Justice Department tried to temper the outrage by pointing to the historic price tag of the settlement, which still needs court approval.